silverton-io/buz-docs/blog/contract-powered-platform/index.md

 ## The Contract-Powered Platform

-After spending too much time figuring it out I've come to realize schemas are the nucleus of efficient data platforms.
+I'm going to go out on a limb and just say it -> schemas are the nucleus of sustainable data platforms.

-Schematizing data before it's generated is often seen as unnecessary overhead or a productivity drain.
-Admittedly, the idea is often discarded in favor of the wild west of arbitrary json.
-But let's ignore that for now and dig in for the sake of science.
+Schematizing data before it's generated is often initially discarded and seen as [unnecessary overhead](https://twitter.com/Mike_Kaminsky/status/1573430588958445569) or a productivity drain.
+And the idea is often nixed in favor of the eventual chaos arbitrary json creates.
+But who cares about our hypothetical future selves - it's our current selves that matter.
+Let's dig in for the sake of science.

 ### Schemas empower the "producer" <-> "consumer" relationship

 Let's think about the two ends of data systems for a second.

-Engineers live at the source, product analysts typically live at the "destination", and a black box lies between:
+Engineers exist at the source, product analysts typically exist at the "destination", and a black box lies between:

 ![mystery data thing](img/mystery_data_thing.png)

-But when the mystery data thing is removed the `engineer` <-> `analyst` dynamic actually looks more like this:
+But when the mystery data thing is removed, the `engineer` <-> `analyst` dynamic actually looks more like this:

 ![engineers and analysts](img/engs_and_analysts.png)

 This working dynamic is pretty terrible for productivity.
 The two parties communicate.
 Sometimes.
-There's a ton of friction but neither party is to blame.
-Data engineers and managers are asked to join the subsequent meetings, and implicit "contracts" are established in a Google doc that everyone will lose track of.
+There's a ton of friction and neither party is to blame.
+Data engineers and managers are asked to join the conversation, and implicit "contracts" are established in a Google doc that everyone will lose track of.

 (Human-readable) schemas turn this dynamic into something that looks more like the following:

 ![declarative thing](img/declarativeThing.png)

 Both parties are able to contribute to the shared schema using the same "language", and the schema is then leveraged to generate the equivalent representation in their language of choice.

+Today's data workflows look **very similar** to how software engineering looked prior to [Github announcing Pull Requests in 2008](https://github.blog/2008-02-23-oh-yeah-there-s-pull-requests-now/).

 ### Schemas are data discovery